baylorpaul/webauthn4j-micronaut/README.md

 While the "library" is ready to use, the "app" source code is a sample only.
 Notice that AuthenticationProviderUserPassword.java does NOT check the password.
 Please implement your own solution if modeling after the app.

+### Email
+Email is not implemented in the sample app.
+The basic contents are logged instead.
+See MailTemplateService.java